What is Digital Transformation?

 A new technique that is being used to compile an asset inventory is to place sensors in your network that capture communications data and use AI-driven analysis to create a map of your corporate infrastructure.
 This gives you complete visibility into the true extent of your IT asset infrastructure, including which assets are interrelated or interdependent.

-The benefits of a communications-based approach to IT asset management include:
+The benefits of a communications-based approach to IT asset inventory include:

 This modern technique ensures a comprehensive and up-to-date IT asset inventory that will facilitate your digital transformation planning.